MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 ### File editor

 The file editor allows you to view and edit files directly within the notebook's resource folder and environment resource folder in notebook.
 Supported file types include **CSV, TXT, HTML, YML, PY, SQL**, and more.
-With the file editor, you can easily access and modify files within the notebook, it support Keyword highlighting and provides necessary language service when opening and editing code files like *.py* and *.sql*.
+With the file editor, you can easily access and modify files within the notebook, it supports Keyword highlighting and provides necessary language service when opening and editing code files like *.py* and *.sql*.

 - You can access this feature through **'View and edit'** in the file menu.
 Double-click on file is a faster way.

    :::image type="content" source="media\how-to-use-notebook\view-edit-file.png" alt-text="Screenshot showing where to view and edit files.":::

-- Content change on file editor need to be saved manually by clicking the **Save** button or keyboard shortcut: **Ctrl+S**, file editor doesn't support auto-save.
+- Content change on file editor needs to be saved manually by clicking the **Save** button or keyboard shortcut: **Ctrl+S**, file editor doesn't support autosave.
 - File editor is also affected by [notebook mode](#notebook-mode-switcher).
 You can only view files but cannot edit them if you are in the notebook mode without editing permission.

 > [!NOTE]